Mortgage Relief For Our Clients Affected By COVID-19

 If you’re worried about making your mortgage payments, here’s what you should know:

-- You can find resources online: By logging into your Rocket Account, you’ll be able to make your payment, find FAQs on the impact of COVID-19 on your mortgage and apply for assistance if you need it.
+- You can find resources online: By logging into your Rocket Account,1 you’ll be able to make your payment, find FAQs on the impact of COVID-19 on your mortgage and apply for assistance if you need it.

 One of the assistance options available is called a forbearance.
 Let’s get into a little more detail so you really understand how it works and if mortgage forbearance is a good idea for you.